 Test #2

 After six months of aerobic base training, the athlete returns for a retest.
 The results are shown below.
 Now we see the classic dip in lactate during the early intensity stages.
 This indicates that the aerobic system is using lactate for fuel at a rate faster than it is being produced.
-The athlete hits a lactate of 2mMol/L at a heart rate of 150—his new Aerobic Threshold.
-His AeT moved up by 30 beats over the six months of high-volume, low-intensity aerobic base building training.
+The athlete hits a lactate of 2mMol/L at a heart rate of 150—their new Aerobic Threshold.
+The AeT moved up by 30 beats over the six months of high-volume, low-intensity aerobic base building training.

 This aerobic base building can go on for years, training cycle after training cycle, with each cycle producing still higher AeT speeds if not heart rates too.

-Extreme Aerobic Deficiency Syndrome
+Aerobic Deficiency

 It will take months of focused attention on low-intensity aerobic work to turn this around.
 Figuring out what heart rate to recommend to these athletes can be near impossible.
 For some, a walking pace may yield heart rates of 110–120 with very high lactates.
 I once tested the owner of a CrossFit gym who was hitting a heart rate of 120 at a walking pace with lactates of over 10mMol/L!
 That may sound crazy, but that’s what happens when you focus only on the anaerobic metabolic pathway.
 It becomes supercharged while the aerobic path gets sidelined.